 These 5 factors make up the NapLab sex performance score.

-This mattress has good bounce, which is one of the most important features for good sex.
+Sex performance for the Zoma mattress was good.
+This mattress has moderate bounce, which is one of the most important features for good sex.
 Edge support is good, but not the best and we noticed quite a bit of compression when sitting or lying directly at the edges.

 While this may not be a huge factor for you, it’s definitely worth mentioning when considering all aspects of sex performance.